DmitriyEshenko/accel-ppp-docs/ipoe.rst

 **noauth=n**
     By default 0.

     Allows users to connect without authentication by radius or chap-secrets.For correct work it is necessary to use with ip-pool.

 **ifcfg=0|1**
     By default active **ifcfg=1**.

-    parameter specifies whether accel-ppp should add router IP address and route to client to interface or it is explicitly configured.
+    Parameter specifies whether accel-ppp should add router IP address and route to client to interface or it is explicitly configured.

  **proto=n**
     By default 3 - boot.